AdobeDocs/id-service.en/help/implementation-guides/direct-integration-examples.md

 # Direct integration use cases {#direct-integration-use-cases}

-These examples cover 2 common use cases related to a direct integration and the Experience Cloud ID (MID).
-The MID is a unique, persistent ID for your site visitors.
+These examples cover 2 common use cases related to a direct integration and the Experience Cloud ID (ECID or MID).
+This ID is a unique, persistent ID for your site visitors.

 >[!TIP]
 >